YatharthKumarSaxena/DSA_by_College/LinkedList/Circular Linked List/README.md

 <br>
 2. This means that first node start at index 1 as index 0 is reserved for header node so that last node of the linked list always points to the header node whose index or address is stored in START Variable whose value always remains constant
 <br>
-For more detail that how these linked list are implemented go through the pdf shared in this folder.
+For more detail that how these linked list are implemented go through the pdf shared in the Linked List folder.
 <br>
 Some important detail about this folder is given below :-
 <br>